LIFE PHILOSOPHY: TWO KEY QUESTIONS

 The process outlined here is like the first phase.

 It’s more about setting up a foundation of a life philosophy – like the “rules of chess.”
 It establishes the “rules” of setting up a life philosophy.
-Once you know the rules of chess, you’re fully free to play the game any way you want.
+Once you know the rules, you’re free to play any way you want.

-It could also be compared to writing.
+It's also like writing.
 There are basic rules of grammar.
-Once someone knows basic rules of grammar (without which, there would be no communication, only incoherent noise) – anyone is then free to write whatever they want.
+Once someone knows basic rules of grammar (without which, there would be no communication, only incoherent noise) – you're free to write whatever you want.

 Same with music.
 There are basic fundamentals of music.
 Once you know those, you can play whatever kind of music you want.

 In this sense, there’s simultaneous total freedom and total "rigidity," side-by-side.

 As August Turak described, these two modes of freedom and constraint don’t necessarily conflict.
 They complement each other.
 They coexist harmoniously, and even depend on each other.

 In this sense, “rules” aren’t “oppressive.”
 They don't make the game inhibiting - they make the game possible.
 If there were no rules to chess, the game wouldn’t exist.
 Without those pesky “rules” about touchdowns, out-of-bounds, first downs and so on, football wouldn’t exist.
 If we decided to award touchdowns for just walking or breathing or showing up, the game would soon evaporate.

 In this sense, rules don’t stifle the game.
 They create the game.
 “Breaking” the rules doesn’t make the game more fun.
 It nullifies it.